 A student may earn no more than 15 hours of academic credit from externships during law school.
-The exception to this include participating in the Semester in Practice, when that limit automatically increases to 19, or if and when students file a successful online petition to allocate more fieldwork credits.
+The exception to this includes participating in the Semester in Practice, when that limit automatically increases to 19, or if and when students file a successful online petition to allocate more fieldwork credits.
 This petition is reviewed by Student Affairs/Department of Academic Advising.

-Externship credits are considered "out-of-class" credits, and a student may earn no more than 25 out-of-class credits toward their JD degree.
+Externship credits are considered "out-of-class" credits, and a student may earn no more than 25 out-ofclass credits toward their JD degree.
 Other out-of-class credits are earned through directed research, clinics (not counting the seminars), externships (not counting the seminars), journals, non-law graduate University of Denver courses (including Grad Tax), and other law practicum courses that function similarly to clinics (such as the Animal Activist Defense Project work).
 Students can petition to have a maximum of 26 out of class credits using the petition process.

-Please note: With the exception of Semester in Practice students, students may start counting hours for their externship two weeks prior to the start of the semester (first day of classes) until the designated end date (typically a week after classes end).
+Please note: With the exception of Semester in Practice students, students may start counting hours for their externship up to two weeks prior to the start of the semester (first day of classes) and two weeks after the start of classes until the designated end date (typically a week after classes end).
+Follow the dates in your semester specific syllabus.
 You must extern for at least 10 weeks during fall or spring, and at least 6 weeks in the summer.